-The reasoning: streaming music is on the rise (Apple Music reportedly has 13 million subscribers with that number growing), while song downloads are on the decline (an estimated -25% or -30% this year).
+The reasoning is that streaming music is on the rise (Apple Music reportedly has 30 million subscribers with that number growing), while song downloads are on the decline (an estimated -25% or -30% last year).
 Also, according to Digital Music, folks are confused and don’t understand the difference between Apple Music, iTunes, iTunes Match, iTunes Cloud, etc.

 I want to buy songs and albums.
 Maybe I’m a dinosaur, but I suspect there are lots of folks like me — and always will be.

-So note to Apple: if you’re planning on stopping iTunes music sales ANYTIME, please me know now, so I can go ahead and start spending my money elsewhere.
-(And, I assume that if you launched a video streaming service, you’d eventually stop selling movies and TV shows on iTunes.)
+Again, let me reiterate: Apple doesn't plan to quit selling music.
+However, if the tech giant is planning on stopping iTunes music sales ANYTIME, please me know now, so I can go ahead and start spending my money elsewhere.